 If a project receives points under this preference priority, failure to keep project costs under the applicable cost threshold through 8609 final cost certification will be considered an unacceptable practice and result in negative four points being awarded in all of the applicant's tax credit submissions in the next funding round in which submissions are made.
 The penalty will be assessed to an application submitted to the same funding round (competitive or 4% Only) for which the points were initially awarded.
 Tax credit developments that exceed the cost containment threshold and were awarded points in a competitive funding round (Round 1 or Round 2) will receive the penalty on the next tax credit application submitted to either of these competitive funding rounds.
-Tax credit developments that exceed the cost containment threshold and were awarded points via the 4% Only allocation process will receive the penalty on the next 4% Only (42M) tax credit application if the points were necessary to meet the minimum point requirement.
+Tax credit developments that exceed the cost containing rounds.
+Tax credit developments were information will receive the penalty on the next 4% Only (42M) tax credit application if the points were necessary to meet the minimum point requirement.